State spaces of multifactor approximations of nonnegative Volterra processes: The weak scheme is cone-preserving

 Then, the ODE \eqref{eqn:VMarkovDeterministicPart} is linear and can hence be solved exactly.
 Therefore, the simulation scheme $\widehat{D}$ for the ODE is simply given by

 where

 We now recall the simulation scheme for the SDE \eqref{eqn:VMarkovStochasticPart}.
 Note that the right-hand side of \eqref{eqn:VMarkovStochasticPart} is the same for all $i$.
 Thus, after multiplying \eqref{eqn:VMarkovStochasticPart} with $\bm w$, we get where $\overline{w} \coloneqq \bm 1^\top \bm w.$ This is now a one-dimensional SDE, which was already studied in \citet{lileika2021second}, where a second-order simulation scheme was given.
-This scheme is based on matching the first 5 moments, while preserving the non-negativity of $Y$.
+This scheme is based on matching the first {6 centralized moments (up to errors of order $O(h^3)$),} while preserving the non-negativity of $Y$.
 Define the quantities